What is Galvanized Steel?

 Occasionally switching from steel to another metal that does not rust (option A) such as stainless steel or aluminum is not an option simply because of the difference in cost: Economically a substitution doesn’t make sense.
 Aluminum is more expensive than steel, and stainless steel is a lot more expensive than aluminum.
 Moreover, steel might have certain physical characteristics, such as strength or weight that prohibits switching for a specific application.
 The next option is to protect the steel with a physical barrier such as paint or a coating – this is what galvanizing does best.

 Galvanizing is a zinc coating applied to sheets of steel through a process called “continuous hot-dip,” in which steel sheet passes through a bath of molten zinc.
 The liquid zinc bonds to the iron in the steel forming a protective layer on both sides of the sheet.
-The steel sheet can then be spun into a finished part because the zinc coating does not flake or peeling off during the metal spinning process.
+The steel sheet can then be spun into a finished part because the zinc coating does not flake or peel off during the metal spinning process.
 The finished part resists corrosion without any additional or secondary painting or coating, making galvanized spinnings the most economical process for protecting steel from corrosion.

 Dedicated to Quality